egeloen/ivory-google-map/doc/overlay/marker.md

 $marker->setIcon(new MarkerShape(MarkerShapeType::CIRCLE, [1.1, 2.1, 1.4]));
 ```

+If you want to learn more about marker shape, you can read its [documentation](/doc/overlay/marker_shape.md).

 ## Configure options

 The marker options allows you to configure additional marker aspects.
 See the list of available options in the